Information for Afghan Nationals

 - National Human Trafficking Hotline: 888-373-7888, Text: 233733

-If you are an Afghan parolee who received the Afghan Parole Information sheet from CBP upon arrival or a Notice Regarding Conditions for Parole from a U.S. Embassy Consular Officer, your parole is subject to certain medical conditions.
-If you did not complete the medical requirements before travel to the United States or complete a medical exam at a U.S. government reception center or safe haven when you arrived in the United States, you must receive the required testing and vaccinations elsewhere.
-The CDC Health Department Directories webpage lists state, local, and territorial health departments, with more information on finding a vaccination location near you.
+If you did not either complete these medical requirements before you traveled to the United States or complete a medical exam at a U.S. government reception center or safe haven after you arrived in the United States, you must receive the required testing and vaccinations elsewhere.
+The Centers for Disease Control and Prevention (CDC) Health Department Directories webpage lists state, local, and territorial health departments, with more information on finding a vaccination location near you.

 Once you have received the required testing and vaccinations, you must complete the certification at the Afghan Parolee Vaccination Status webpage.
 Each individual parolee must complete the attestation.